Modeling still matters: a surprising instance of catastrophic floating point errors in mathematical biology and numerical methods for ODEs: Modeling the inheritance of genes

 \section{Modeling the inheritance of genes}

 Mathematical biologists strive for explaining life in mathematical terms by abstracting from individuals and finding general insight into complex processes.
 One big question of life is the inheritance of genes and therefore the evolution of populations.
 Here, we model how genes are passed on from a parent generation to the next generation.
-While reading, you can have in mind flowers with different possible colors or the human, or any example where two copies of a gene are present.
+While reading, you can have in mind flowers with different possible colors like white, rose and red, or any example where two copies of a gene are present.
 Such an organism is called diploid.
 Different versions of a gene are called alleles.
 We consider here two different alleles, either $X$ or $x$.
 Possible combinations give the genotypes $XX$, $Xx$ and $xx$.
 If every parent inherits one of its alleles, the genotypes of the next generation are given according to the probabilities of the alleles in the parent generation.
-The formulation of generations implies a discrete time.
+The formulation of generations implies a discrete time, see for example \cite[Chapter 4]{britton_essential_2003}.
 In this setting, we assume all processes to be time continuous with blurred generations.
+The assumption of blurred generations in continuous time is in particular relevant for longer timescales.
+On short timescales, these assumptions are too strong and lead to an unfeasible model.
+Here, we are interested in describing the genetic drift, which is the change of the allele and gene distribution in a population.

-In a mathematical model, the population is divided into compartments $c_i$ according to their genotypes.
+In this model, the population is divided into compartments $c_i$ according to their genotypes.
 Let $c_1$ be the compartment of the genotype $XX$, $c_2$ the compartment for the mixed genotype $Xx$, and $c_3$ the compartment of $xx$.
 The size of each compartment is time-depending.

 The inheritance of the genotypes is given by Mendel's Law of Segregation in Table~\ref{tab:Mendel}.
-The genotypes of the outcomes depend on the genotypes of the parents' generation: Every parent inherits one of its alleles, e.g. an outcome has the genotype $c_1$ if parents with $XX$ alleles or $Xx$ alleles mix.
+The genotypes of the outcomes depend on the genotypes of the parents' generation: Every offspring inherits one allele of each parent, e.g., an offspring has the genotype $c_1$ if parents with $XX$ alleles or $Xx$ alleles mix.
 The probabilities of passing on the genotypes are given in Table~\ref{tab:Mendel}.

+Table \ref{tab:Mendel} can be read in the example of flower colors as follows: If $XX$ is the red flower genotype, $c_1$ gives the number of red flowers; $Xx$ is the rose genotype with compartment $c_2$ and $xx$ is the white genotype with compartment $c_1$.
+If the parents are of genotype $XX$ and $Xx$, the offspring is red with probability 1/2 (genotype $c_1$, $XX$), and rose with probability 1/2 (genotype $c_2$, $Xx$).